dmeranda/demjson/README.md

    Read the file "docs/PYTHON3.txt" for complete information.

+ * Subclassing: Subclassing the demjson.JSON class is now highly discouraged as future changes may alter the method parameters or names.

+   In particular overriding the encode_default() method is now DEPRECATED!
+It will continue work in this version, but will be removed in a future version.

+   The new callback hooks (see below) should provide a better way to achieve most needs that previously would have been done with subclassing.

+ * Callback hooks: This version allows the user to provide a number of different callback functions, or hooks, which can do special processing.
+For example when parsing JSON you could detect strings that look like dates, and automatically convert them into Python datetime objects instead.

+   Read the file "docs/HOOKS.txt" for complete information.

- * Named tuples: Objects of Python's standard 'collections.namedtuple' type are now encoded into JSON as objects rather than as arrays.
+ * Named tuples: When encoding to JSON, all named tuples (objects of Python's standard 'collections.namedtuple' type) are now encoded into JSON as objects rather than as arrays.
 This behavior can be changed with the 'encode_namedtuple_as_object' argument to False, in which case they will be treated as a normal tuple.

 ```python
        from collections import namedtuple